Data-Skills/unix-and-bash/_episodes/03-bash-scripts.md

 ~~~
-cut: ./data/samples.txt: No such file or directory
+seq/zmaysA_R1.fastq seq/zmaysA_R2.fastq seq/zmaysB_R1.fastq seq/zmaysB_R2.fastq seq/zmaysC_R1.fastq seq/zmaysC_R2.fastq
 ~~~
 {: .output}

+> ## IMPORTANT:
-NOTE: this approach only works if our filenames only contain alphanumeric characters, (_), and (-)!
-If spaces, tabs, newlines, or special characters like * end up in filenames, it will break this approach.
+> This approach only works if our filenames only contain alphanumeric characters,
+> (_), and (-)!
+If spaces, tabs, newlines, or special characters like * end up in filenames,
+> it will break this approach.
+>
+{: .callout}

 With our filenames in a Bash array, we’re almost ready to loop over them.
 The last component is to strip the path and extension from each filename, leaving us with the most basic filename we can use to create an output filename.
 The Unix program `basename` strips paths from filenames: